ulixee/platform/cli/docs/Overview/Deployment.md

 ### Uploading a .dbx

-You can upload Databoxes to a Ulixee Server automatically when you package them.
-If you decide to first examine the package, you can also choose to upload later (or deploy directly to the [Databoxes directory](/docs/databox/overview/configuration#storage) during your Server installation).
+You can upload Databoxes to a Ulixee Miner automatically when you package them.
+If you decide to first examine the package, you can also choose to upload later (or deploy directly to the [Databoxes directory](/docs/databox/overview/configuration#storage) during your Miner installation).

 If you upload using the CLI, you can use the following command: